mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/wait-for-timer.md

 * Expiration in a workflow that is aborted.
 * Expiration in a workflow that is incompatible.
 (After the workflow resumes, the workflow path continues normally.)
-* Expiration in a workflow that is jumped to a different activity.
+* Expiration in a workflow that is jumped from the timer to a different activity.
 * A workflow is restarted and a previous timer was still scheduled.

 ## 4 Read More